amomen9/PostgreSQL/pgpool/Part III pgPool scripts.md

 Just like we said in failover.sh, in the event of a manual failover, the follow_primary.sh script will also be executed subsequently.

-One of the commands that is used in this script is `pg_rewind` which has a differnt path on Ubuntu than RHEL.
+One of the commands that is used in this script is `pg_rewind` which has a different path on Ubuntu than RHEL.
 Therefore, one of the measures you should implement on Ubuntu is creating a `symbolic link` for `pg_rewind` to work in this script. pw_rewind is used to return the old primary to a common point of recovery with the new primary. pg_rewind is the first attempt for this purpose.
 If failed, pgpool will try to reconstruct the old primary from a full backup of the new primary.
 This approach is common between some HA solutions of PostgreSQL.